ArseniyKorobenko/headers/README.md

 # headers
-A collection of header-only libraries in C
+A collection of C libraries that I wrote.

- - dya.h - Dynamic arrays